Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- To make palak paneer paratha (spinach and cheese stuffed paratha) stuff the rolled-out dough with a mixture of grated paneer, salt, cumin, and coriander powder.
-Seal the dough and roll it to a circular disc.
+- To make palak paneer paratha (spinach and cheese stuffed paratha), stuff the rolled-out dough with a mixture of grated paneer, salt, cumin, and coriander powder.
+Seal the dough and roll it into a circular disc.

 - Aloo palak paratha – to make this version, add a cup of mashed potatoes while making the dough.
 Make sure the potatoes are lump-free, or the parathas will tear when rolled out.